mtorres253/mtorres253.github.io/chapt-1/index.md

   - Getting help with finding solutions and implementing them
 - Communication:
   - Asking for what you need

-I will get into more details about Problem-solving in the next chapter.

 ## Emotion-Focused Coping
 Things we do (thoughts and actions to decrease the distress you feel about the situation without necessarily altering or removing the actual stressor.
 (Folkman, et al., 1991)